nate97/src/doc/building/prepare-client.md

 Client Build Preparation
 ========================
-The first step in building a distributable Toontown Infinite client is building ```GameData.bin```. ```GameData.bin``` is an encrypted blob of frozen Python code.
+The first step in building a distributable Toontown client is building ```GameData.bin```. ```GameData.bin``` is an encrypted blob of frozen Python code.
 It contains all of the code necessary to run the game.
 There are three steps to building this file:

 * **Prepare for building**
 * [Build the frozen Python module](build-client.md)